The majority of pregnancies are uncomplicated and result in the birth of a healthy baby.

 During your appointment

-A fetal medicine consultant will perform the ultrasound scan and will look carefully at the entire baby as well as the area of concern.
+A fetal medicine consultant will take a detailed medical and obstetric history and discuss the reason for your referral to the fetal medicine team, they will then perform an ultrasound scan and will look carefully at the entire baby as well as the area of concern.

 The consultant will take images of your baby during this time.
 The scan will usually take approximately 30 minutes, but sometimes longer depending on the position of the baby and the reason for referral.

-Following your scan the consultant and the fetal medicine midwife may take you into another room where the findings of your scan will be fully explained and what this may mean for you and your baby.
+Following your scan the Consultant and the Fetal Medicine midwife may take you into another room where the findings of your scan will be fully explained and what this may mean for you and your baby.

 You will have plenty of opportunity to ask any questions that you may have, it may be useful to make a note of any questions prior to your appointment.
 The team will also explain any further tests that you may be offered at this time.